 November: low season and chilly

-Things are getting chilly in November, although anything is possible, ranging from mild days to snow.
+Things are getting chilly in November, although anything is possible weather-wise: from mild days to snow.
 The first ski slopes of high winter sport resorts like Zermatt, Saas-Fee and Verbier may open, but this is definitely not guaranteed.

 Many lower hiking trails will still be open, but you have to carefully check the conditions.
 It’s low season: cable cars and cogwheel trains may close for maintenance, so planning ahead is essential.

-A base in a central larger town or even a big city is recommended, so you'll have plenty to do, regardless of the weather.
+A base in a central larger town or city is recommended, so you’ll have plenty to do, regardless of the weather.